-The financial statements included in the Annual Report on Form 10-K of GulfTerra Energy Partners, L.P. for the year ended December 31, 2002 and the financial statements included in the Current Report on Form 8-K dated April 8, 2003 of GulfTerra Energy Partners, L.P., all incorporated in this prospectus supplement and the accompanying base prospectus, have been so incorporated in reliance on the reports of PricewaterhouseCoopers LLP, independent accountants, given on the authority of said firm as experts in auditing and accounting.
+The financial statements included in the Annual Report on Form 10-K of GulfTerra Energy Partners, L.P. (formerly El Paso Energy Partners, L.P.) for the year ended December 31, 2002 and the financial statements included in the Current Report on Form 8-K dated April 8, 2003, of GulfTerra Energy Partners, L.P., all incorporated in this prospectus supplement have been so incorporated in reliance on the reports of PricewaterhouseCoopers LLP, independent accountants, given on the authority of said firm as experts in auditing and accounting.